sathishprasad/Recommending-Restaurants-Tailored-Culinary-Recommendations-through-NLP/README.md

 - **Data Processing Expertise**: Enhanced skills in cleaning and preparing data for NLP.
 - **Streamlit and Docker Proficiency**: Acquired experience in web app development and application containerization.

-# TasteMatch: Discover Your Next Favorite Restaurant

-## Overview
-TasteMatch is a cutting-edge application designed to revolutionize the way you explore and discover new restaurants.
-Leveraging advanced Natural Language Processing (NLP) and Word2Vec algorithms, TasteMatch analyzes extensive restaurant reviews to offer you personalized dining recommendations.
-Say goodbye to the uncertainty of trying new places and hello to a world of culinary adventures tailored to your taste!

-## Features
-- **Personalized Restaurant Recommendations**: Get curated restaurant suggestions based on your preferences and past dining experiences.
-- **Advanced NLP Analysis**: Benefit from sophisticated NLP techniques that analyze user reviews for deeper insights.
-- **Intuitive User Interface**: Enjoy a seamless experience with an easy-to-navigate app design.

 ## Getting Started
 ### Prerequisites
 - Python 3.x